 The proactive approach that the BoT has taken toward the development of its CBDC makes it one of the leaders of the CBDC movement.

 Australia has been one of the global leaders in the adoption of blockchain technology in general.
 Although there are no indications that the Reserve Bank of Australia has any plans to launch a retail CBDC, in November, it launched a partnership with Commonwealth Bank, National Australia Bank, Perpetual and ConsenSys to research the feasibility for a wholesale CBDC using distributed ledger technology.

 The project is expected to be completed around the end of 2020, and the parties intend to publish a report on the project and its main findings during the first half of 2021.
 This could be followed by a full-fledged launch within the next couple of years for financial institutions to use, considering how the country adapts to blockchain technologies.
 Trépanier from Apifiny supported this hypothesis, saying:

 “Australia will most likely come to market first because the country has been on the cutting edge in blockchain for a long time, most notably with renowned banker Blythe Masters’ company, Digital Asset Holdings.”

 There are many other countries that are still in talks about testing and launching their own digital currencies.
-Countries like the United States, United Kingdom and Germany are also having internal conversations about the pragmatic feasibility of their own digital currencies.
-South Korea is also one of the countries running pilot tests for their very own CBDC.
+Countries such as the United States, the United Kingdom and Germany are also having internal conversations about the pragmatic feasibility of their own digital currencies.
+South Korea is also one of the countries running pilot tests for its very own CBDC.
 Considering the clout of the governments working on CBDCs, currency digitization is set to ramp up, bringing with it the crypto industry as a whole.